'From shock to anger' - how golf reacted to merger

 Those players who accepted lucrative deals to join LIV have taken Tuesday's news better, such as five-time major winner Brooks Koepka.

-Referring to ex-PGA Tour player and current Golf Channel analyst Brandel Chamblee, who has been one of LIV's most outspoken critics, Koepka said on social media: "Welfare Check on Chamblee."
+Referring to ex-PGA Tour player and golf analyst Brandel Chamblee, who has been one of LIV's most outspoken critics, Koepka said on social media: "Welfare Check on Chamblee."

+Speaking on the Golf Channel, Chamblee responded by saying: "I was completely shocked.
+After the shock sort of ebbed away, I was hugely disappointed.

+"I think it is one of the saddest days in the history of professional golf.
+I do believe that the governing bodies, the professional entities, have sacrificed their principles for profits.

 Six-time major winner Phil Mickelson, one of the first big names to switch from the PGA Tour to LIV, added: "Awesome day today."